revard/yadro_task/README.md

 Please add user test:test.
 You can update Jenkins using web page and press restart option.

-If Jenkins in container didn`t restart propertly  you can manualy start jenkins again by run command:
+If Jenkins in container didn`t restart propertly  you can manualy start jenkins by run command:

 ```
 $ vagrant ssh -c 'sudo make up'